SpreadZhao/notes_homeworks_new/Study Log/java_kotlin_study/java_kotlin_study_diary/2024-05-05-java-kotlin-study.md

 ---
+title:
-title: ConcurrentModificationException on SubList of ArrayList
+  - ConcurrentModificationException on SubList of ArrayList
+  - Fail-fast And Fail-safe Iterators
 date: 2024-05-05
 tags:
   - language/coding/java